Oral health for children

 - you are receiving certain benefits and income support

 Health Visitors have an important role in providing oral health promotion advice and support as part of the healthy child programme.
 This includes:

-- Universal interventions within the first year, providing advice on breastfeeding, healthy weaning, diet, teething and toothbrushing
+- universal interventions within the first year, providing advice on:

 - GPs should not attempt to manage a condition requiring dental skills unless they have the appropriate training and expertise

-- Before refusing to treat a patient asking for emergency dental treatment, a GP must ascertain that the condition requires only dental treatment.
-Everyone in the practice team must do their best to ensure the patient does not need the attention of a GP when signposting
+- everyone in the practice team must do their best to ensure the patient does not need the attention of a GP when signposting

 - GPs should advise patients on certain medication such as anticoagulants or anti platelets drugs to inform their dental practitioners of treatment at each dental appointment